falconry/falcon/docs/api/media.rst

     app.req_options.media_handlers = handlers
     app.resp_options.media_handlers = handlers

-Alternatively, if you would like to add an additional handler without removing the default handlers, this can be easily done as follows:
+Alternatively, you can simply update the existing :any:`Handlers` object to retain the default handlers:

 .. code-block:: python